AltiMario/Grants-Program/applications/grandpa_verification.md

 ### Modelling in COQ.

-Most of the structures if not all of them, may be functions that depend on time.
+Most of the structures, may be functions that depend on time.
-For example a set of voters is in fact a function.
+For example, a set of voters is, a function.

 ```
 (V (r:RoundNumber) (t:Time) (v:Voter)) -> Set Votes
 ```

-Since COQ is a dependent type language we let open the possibility of using dependent types instead of regular functions.
+Since COQ is a dependent type language we leave open the possibility of using dependent types instead of regular functions.
 Further investigation about this is needed, but the general approach is the same.

-Now suppose that we use the following property in the proof of some lemma:
+To illustrate our approach, consider a case in which we want to include the following property in the proof of some lemma:

 ```
 For every voting set V and every round R, there's a time T after
 which the voter v finds that V is constant
 ```

-To be able to use it in the lemma we may modify the lemma to include it in the statement of the lemma like:
+To be able to use this property in the lemma we can modify the lemma to include it in the statement of the lemma:

 ```
 Lemma SomeLemma : ...